wp-plugins/flexytalk-widget/readme.txt

 * How should I finish a chat session?
 Send the message "!end" on your IM application.
 This will trigger a "goodbye" message to the visitor and you will be ready to answer new chat request.

-* How do I retrieve my offline messages?
-At any moment send the bot the message "!off".
-The bot will send you a response with your unread messages.

 * Can I use my Google hosted domain account to answer chats?
 Yes, but you need to add some DNS entries to your domain.
 Read: http://support.google.com/a/bin/answer.py?hl=en&answer=34143

 * What's the cost of your premium plan?
 There's no monthly fee.
 We've got a Pay AS YOU GO scheme.
 Prices start at $0.025 (USD) per chat session.
 If you don't get any chat request, you pay nothing.
 Do your numbers.

+**OFFLINE MESSAGES

+* Every time you want to retrieve your offline messages, open your IM app (GTALK, GMAIL or whatever app you use), start a chat session with the BOT and send the message **!off** .
+The bot will send you a response containing all the messages you received while you were offline.
+On Premium plans, offline messages are sent directly to your mail